ibericode/mailchimp-for-wordpress/readme.txt

 8. **Pro only:** Create your own CSS styles with the form designer in the Pro version.

 == Changelog ==

+= 2.3.6 - July 6, 2015 =

+**Fixes**

+- Undefined index notice when visitor's USER_AGENT is not set.

+**Improvements**

+- Relayed the browser's Accept-Language header to MailChimp for auto-detecting a subscriber's language.
+- Better CSS for form reset
+- Updated HTML5 placeholder polyfill

 = 2.3.5 - June 24, 2015 =